ryanprior/home-row-control/README.md

 ## Supported platforms

-Home Row Control uses X11, which means no native support Windows or Mac support.
+Home Row Control uses X11, which means no native Windows or Mac support. (help wanted! see bugs #1 and #2)

 ## Dependencies